-Each U.S. person who has a financial interest in (or signature or other authority over) financial accounts in a foreign country with an aggregate value that exceeds $10,000 at any time during the calendar year must report that relationship each calendar year by filing an FBAR with the Department of the Treasury.
+Portland financial advisor emphasize, that each U.S. person who has a financial interest in (or signature or other authority over) financial accounts in a foreign country with an aggregate value that exceeds $10,000 at any time during the calendar year must report that relationship each calendar year by filing an FBAR with the Department of the Treasury.
 Civil penalties can range up to $10,000 for each nonwillful violation.
 Generally, the penalties for willful violations can be the greater of $100,000 or 50% of the amount in the account at the time of the violation.
 Criminal penalties for violating the FBAR requirements while also violating certain other laws can range up to a $500,000 fine or 10 years in prison — or both.
 Civil and criminal penalties may be imposed together.

 In the case at hand, a U.S. citizen who had a successful career in the pharmaceutical industry over the past several decades, including as Chief Executive Officer of a maker and distributor of generic medications, opened two savings accounts in Switzerland.

 Throughout the years he maintained the accounts, his accountant prepared his tax returns.
 The taxpayer didn’t tell his accountant about the bank accounts or even disclose any of the most vital information, the swift code of the bank, until the 1990s, because, he stated, the accountant never asked about them.
 His accountant then told the taxpayer he’d been breaking the law for 20 years by not reporting the accounts.
 According to the taxpayer’s testimony, the accountant also said that:

 New Accountant Steps In

 Based on this advice, as well as fear that he would be penalized for his years of noncompliance, the taxpayer didn’t report the accounts on his tax returns until 2007, when the accountant died and he hired a new accountant.